ReadyUp raises $2 million to manage esports teams and help players improve

 In terms of meeting, the company wants to create a matchmaking service where esports players can find people they want to play with, rather than just play pickup multiplayer games all of the time with strangers.

-In terms of “compete,” the company will also help esports players find teams, and help teams find esports players, or even help players find others so they can form esports teams.
+In terms of “compete,” the company will also help esports players find teams and help teams find players, or even help them find others so they can form esports teams.
 Alemania compared this to the application TeamSnap, which helps parents deal with changes and details for their children’s sports team.
 In the case of players, this solution would help teams figure out who is playing in a particular match or is not available.
 This will enable team managers to focus on team and player development, rather than logistics.

 And in terms of “get better,” ReadyUp will create a marketplace for services that parties can offer, such as coaching services for Fortnite.
 And it will provide other services that enable players to get better and play with their friends.